Selasa, 10 Juni 2014

 145. PASSIVE VERB FORMS

-Change the verb to the active voice and rewrite the sentence.
+the active voice and rewrite the sentence.
 Be sure to keep the same tense.
-In some cases, it will be necessary to supply a subject (see the second example).
+In

 1. The books were taken by John.

-John took the books.
+took the books.

 2. The boxes were mailed today.